Terms of Trade

 (a) the Client has complied with the provisions of clause 15.1; and

-(b) SCJ has agreed that the Goods are defective; and
+(b) SCJ has agreed that the Materials are defective; and

-(a) the Client failing to properly maintain or store any Goods;
+(a) the Client failing to properly maintain or store any Materials;

-(b) the Client using the Goods for any purpose other than that for which they were designed;
+(b) the Client using the Materials for any purpose other than that for which they were designed;

-(c) the Client continuing the use of any Goods after any defect became apparent or should have become apparent to a reasonably prudent operator or user;
+(c) the Client continuing to use any Materials after any defect became apparent or should have become apparent to a reasonably prudent operator or user;

-15.10 SCJ may in its absolute discretion accept non-defective Goods for return in which case SCJ may require the Client to pay handling fees of up to ten percent (10%) of the value of the returned Goods plus any freight costs.
+15.11 SCJ may in its absolute discretion accept non-defective Materials for return in which case SCJ may require the Client to pay handling fees of up to ten percent (10%) of the value of the returned Materials plus any freight costs.

 16. Intellectual Property

-16.1 Where SCJ has designed, drawn or developed Goods for the Client, then the copyright in any designs and drawings and documents shall remain the property of SCJ.
+16.1 Where SCJ has designed, drawn, written plans or a schedule of Works, or created any products for the Client, then the copyright in all such designs, drawings, documents, plans, schedules and products shall remain vested in SCJ, and shall only be used by the Client at SCJ’s discretion.
 Under no circumstances may such designs, drawings and documents be used without the express written approval of SCJ.

 16.2 The Client warrants that all designs, specifications or instructions given to SCJ will not cause SCJ to infringe any patent, registered design or trademark in the execution of the Client’s order and the Client agrees to indemnify SCJ against any action taken by a third party against SCJ in respect of any such infringement.

-16.3 The Client agrees that SCJ may (at no cost) use for the purposes of marketing or entry into any competition, any documents, designs, drawings or Goods which SCJ has created for the Client.
+16.3 The Client agrees that SCJ may (at no cost) use for the purposes of marketing or entry into any competition, any documents, designs, drawings, plans or products which SCJ has created for the Client.

 17. Default and Consequences of Default